NicoSwag/radiance-notes/Mechanics/Ranger-Style Field Moves.md

 Teleporting moves, fly, etc. Teleport to the last healing spot the player has visited.
 One tier.

 **Energize**
 Energy-related moves.
 Used to give power to contraptions.
-Three tiers.
+Two tiers.

 **Dig**
 Moves related to digging, terraforming, claws, drills.
 Digs up buried items: is effectively a replacement for hidden items.
 Similar idea to Beans in the Mario & Luigi series.
-One tier.

-**Uproot**
-Some flying moves.
-Uproot some pokemon laying in the ground (e.g. oddish).
-Two tiers.
-Not sure how interesting this would be but rangers has it sooo.
-Two tiers.

-**Freeze**
-Ice moves.
-Freezes cracked floors, preventing them from breaking under the player.
-Also possibly freezes the bike mud slopes, allowing you to walk up to them (no bike in da game).
-One tier.

-**Phase**
-Some shit like double team, phantom force, etc. Phase through certain grates.
-Probably very niche, but it is an option.
-One tier.

-**Corrode**
-Poison moves.
-Loosens stuck mechanism and shit idk.
 One tier.